lukewaite/logstash-input-cloudwatch-logs/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-travis]][link-travis]

-> Stream events from CloudWatch Logs streams.
+> Stream events from CloudWatch Logs.

 ### Purpose
-Specify an individual log group, and this plugin will scan all log streams in that group, and pull in any new log events.
+Specify an individual log group or array of groups, and this plugin will scan all log streams in that group, and pull in any new log events.

-Optionally, you may set the `log_group_prefix` parameter to true which will scan for all log groups matching the specified prefix and ingest all logs available in all of the matching groups.
+Optionally, you may set the `log_group_prefix` parameter to true which will scan for all log groups matching the specified prefix(s) and ingest all logs available in all of the matching groups.

 ## Usage